 Now that your 3D model is ready, let’s check how it looks in STYLY.

-You can import the model by following the steps in order for ①＞②.
+You can import the model by following the steps in order.
+Click on ①＞②.

-After your upload is done, go to My Models and click the added model.
+After you finish uploading your model, go to My Models and click on the added model.

-I think that the model looks pretty awesome.
-The polygons are not shattered, and the shape is just the same.
+I think that the model looks great.
+The polygons are not shattered and the shape is exactly same.

-How was this article?
-There are a number of free 3D editors like Tinkercad in the world.
+How did you like this article?
+There are a number of free 3D editors, like Tinkercad, available globally.

-It should be helpful to solidify an idea in your head, or to 3D print a simple model.
+It may also be helpful to design a concept in your head or try to 3D print a simple model.